nemanyac/RabbitDataProcessor/README.md

 > git checkout stage_2_linux

 ## Fourth step
 Time to add docker compose.
-Some modifications will be needed as we no longer have an interactive shell and we want to not source-controll secrets.
+Once done, we can run our container with this command:
+> docker compose up

+But if we want to run it in a detached mode (without attaching our console window), it won't work:
+> docker compose up -d

+Let's fix that in the next step

+You can find the result of this work in the stage_4_docker-compose branch:
+> git checkout stage_4_docker-compose

+##